kamranraz28/covid-vaccine-registration/README.md

 this will update the environment and package required to run this project.

+Step-3: rename .env-main to .env

+and set up your database.

+Step-4: Run Command

+php artisan db:seed

+This will create centers to take vaccine

-Step-3: Run command:
+Step-5: Run command:

 php artisan migrate

 this will migrate the required database

-Step-3: Run command:
+Step-6: Run command:

 php artisan serve